Opinion | Ending Russian oil imports, Biden anticipates disingenuous GOP attacks

 We should not be so naive to think Republicans will restrain themselves from making baseless accusations.
 In Republicans’ right-wing media bubble, Democrats are the enemy of cheap domestic oil.
 Therefore, while Republicans encouraged the import ban, the price hikes must be Biden’s fault.
 See how that works?

 This time, Biden tried to flip the script on Republicans and also Democratic friends of oil and coal such as Sen. Joe Manchin III (D-W.Va.).
-Biden explained that the one surefire way to reduce oil costs is to shift to renewable energy, freeing us from dependence on both domestic and imported oil.
+Biden explained that the one surefire way to reduce energy costs is to shift to renewable energy, freeing us from dependence on both domestic and imported oil.
 “Loosening environmental regulations or pulling back clean energy investment won’t lower energy prices for families,” he said.
 “But transforming our economy to run on [electric vehicles], powered by clean energy, will mean that in the future, no one has to worry about gas prices.”
 Instead of expanding oil fields, we should be “racing toward” the goal of energy independence.
 We’ll see if that has any impact on Manchin, who nixed the Build Back Better package with its major green energy component.

 In sum, ending U.S. energy imports from Russia won’t be the body blow some politicians seem to think it is.
 Nevertheless, in a war for the hearts and minds of the public, even symbolic actions are critical.
 As Biden reiterated, the war is not going as Putin planned and while he might occupy Ukraine, he’ll never defeat Ukraine’s people nor recover economically so long as the West continues to wreak havoc on Russia’s entire system.
 Adding to Putin’s troubles even minimally was the right choice for Biden; preparing for the GOP’s dishonest attacks, sadly, is essential these days.